Hadia-Mahmood/hadia-mern-10pshine/README.md

 - npm install

 ## Set Up Environment Variables

+The following environment variables are required to run this project.

+For the .env file

+- `ACCESS_TOKEN_SECRET`: Json Web Token
+- `PORT`: The port number on which you want to run your server
+- `TOKEN_EXPIRY`: The JWT expiration time.
+For example 20h

+For the .env.development file

+- `MONGO`: MongoDB connection string for storing user data

+For the .env.test file

+- `MONGO`: MongoDB connection string for storing testing data

 Create .env files.
 There are .env.example files provided which you can copy and rename to .env, then fill in the necessary values.